parallel-fs-utils/fs-drift/README.md

-# fsstress
+# fs-drift
 mixed-workload filesystem aging test

-For a list of options usable with this script, "./fsstress.py -h" .
+For a list of options usable with this script, "./fs-drift.py -h" .

-To run it: ./fsstress.py
+To run it: ./fs-drift.py

 This of course is a very small run, it just gives you a rough idea of the input parameters and the results you can generate.

-fsstress is a program that attempts to stress a filesystem in various ways over a long period of time, in the following ways:
+fs-drift is a program that attempts to stress a filesystem in various ways over a long period of time, in the following ways:
 - file and record sizes are completely random
 - random sequences of reads and writes
 - random sequences of creates and deletes